What exactly is comfort food?

 Food, comfort and families

 Our talk led us onto other subjects like how some cultures have special foods for eating at a funeral in a special order and why we always have such a bountiful spread at the wake.
-We are lucky to have as one of our members, a lady who grew up in Poland, and she shared many stories of the importance of food at various times.
+We are lucky to have as one of our members, a woman who grew up in Poland, and she shared many stories of the importance of food at various times.
 We were enthralled with the story about sharing poppy-seed rolls as a visitor at a funeral while she was travelling in Europe.
 Does anyone know of the connection between poppy-seeds and funerals?

 Likewise the sitting around the table as a family sharing dinner.
 It’s often not the food we remember as being comforting, it’s the shared mealtimes, the talk that weaves around the table and the sense of family.
 We all agreed this is something that needs to continue for the well being of family life and studies have shown the benefits of sharing mealtimes together.